2020PB/police-brutality/all-locations.md

 id: il-chicago-8

-geolocation:
+geolocation: 41.7995803, -87.5895691

 **Links**

 * https://twitter.com/BLMChi/status/1267486699321544704

-### Police grab protester and throw into brick wall | June 2nd
+### Police grab protester and throw into brick wall | June 1st

 A police officer and a protester are walking down the sidewalk and begin to verbally argue.
 The officer grabs the protester and a group of people appear.
 The protester starts to walk away when another officer pushes him into a brick wall.
+The incident appears to have occurred on either the North or West edge of Graceland cemetary.

 tags: protester, shove, threaten

 id: il-chicago-12

-geolocation:
+geolocation: 41.9573248, -87.6601543

 **Links**